Volunteer Services: 303.398.1126

 Required Steps to Start as a Volunteer

-- Complete a volunteer application form and necessary paperwork.
-Fill out our online volunteer application.
+Complete a volunteer application form and necessary paperwork.
+Fill out our brief online volunteer application.
 You will be contacted if your skills match a current volunteer need and opportunity.

-- Successful completion of a criminal background check.
+Successful completion of a criminal background check if over age 18.

 Find current volunteer opportunities.